Daniel-SanchezG/MACLAS/README.md

 ---

 To enable reproducibility, we provide a data directory with the training data required to run the workflow.
-The full dataset is available [here](./example1/data/Datasets.md).
+A full version of the dataset is available [here](https://zenodo.org/uploads/8268679).

 ---
 **Development environment**